Brunauer-Emmett-Teller (BET) analysis

 What is BET analysis?

-BET analysis is an analytical technique utilized for determining specific surface areas and pore size distributions of solid materials.
-The technique is based on the physical adsorption of inert gas, such as nitrogen, on the solid surface of the sample.
+While BET technically refers to the theory used in the determination of specific surface area, the term is often extended to refer to surface area and pore size measurement by gas adsorption more broadly.
+The analysis is based on the physical adsorption of inert gas, such as nitrogen and krypton, on the solid surface of the sample.
 The measured specific surface area is given in m2/g.

 What is BET analysis used for?

-BET analysis is mainly used for analyzing the fineness of cement and concrete, the adsorption capability of activated carbon, catalyst characterization, the adsorption performance of gas purifiers, and studying nanomaterials.
-Nanomaterial identification can be based on measuring volume-specific surface area (VSSA), which can be determined using BET and He pycnometry.
+BET specific surface area is an important parameter used for the characterization of a wide range of solids.
+For example, it is used for analyzing the fineness of cement and concrete and the adsorption capability of activated carbon, for the characterization of drug delivery systems of pharmaceuticals and the adsorption performance of gas purifiers, for catalyst characterization, and for studying nanomaterials.
+Nanomaterial identification can be based on measuring the volume-specific surface area (VSSA), which can be determined using BET analysis and He pycnometry.

 Sample requirements and preparation